dojo/framework/docs/en/testing/supplemental.md

 To assert the output from functional children the test renderer needs to understand how to resolve the child render functions.
 This includes passing in any expected injected values.

 The test renderer `renderer.child()` function enables children to get resolved in order to include them in the assertion.
-Using the `.child()` function requires the widget with functional children to be wrapped when included in the assertion template, and the wrapped node gets passed to the `.child` function.
+Using the `.child()` function requires the widget with functional children to be wrapped when included in the assertion, and the wrapped node gets passed to the `.child` function.

 > src/MyWidget.tsx